 Studio photographers will appreciate that the Nikon D4S (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the D4S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
+Both the D4S and the HX400V have been discontinued, but can regularly be found used on ebay.
+The D4S was replaced by the Nikon D5, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.